Understanding the Basics of SEO for Beginners

 - Keyword Research: Identifying the words and phrases your target audience is searching for.

-- Content Quality: Creating valuable, relevant, and engaging content that answers users’ questions.
+- Content Optimization: Creating high-quality, relevant, and engaging content that incorporates your target keywords naturally.

-- Internal Linking: Linking to other pages on your website to improve navigation and keep users engaged.
+- Internal Linking: Linking to other pages on your site to improve navigation and spread link equity.

 2. Off-Page SEO

-- Backlinks: Earning links from other reputable websites, which signals to search engines that your content is valuable.
+- Backlinks: Earning links from other reputable websites, which signals to search engines that your site is trustworthy.

-- Social Media Marketing: Sharing your content on social platforms to increase visibility and drive traffic.
+- Social Signals: Sharing your content on social media platforms to increase visibility and engagement.

 3. Technical SEO